LahoucineABOULHASSAN/MyMultMD/readMe.md

-# myMediaPage
+# mymultmd

 This project is a 100% front-end web app build using the HTML5 and SASS.
-It's a single page for login and signing up to some website.
+It's a single page for music and videos plateform.
 The Technologies used on this app are the following:
 -HTML5
 -SASS